5 Reasons Why Brands Lose Followers on Instagram

 In reality, your brand requires a dedicated social media specialist.
 This person can consistently be active with other users on the platform.
 Not only does this provide firsthand insight into what’s trending or interesting, but it also gives them more freedom to test out different types of content.

 Don’t be afraid to explore all types of media.
 Use pictures, create interesting infographics, and be sure to rely on video.
-Keep it quick and engaging, and always leave users hungry for whatever might come next.
+Use Instagram photoshop actions to keep it quick and engaging, and always leave users hungry for whatever might come next.

 3. Your Content is All About Trying to Make a Buck